Skip to contents

-package finds robust subgroups in data with a single continuous response, suitable for either regression or treatment effect models.
+This R package finds subgroups in data with a single continuous response, suitable for either regression or treatment effect problems.
 Subgroups are identified via recursive partitioning, resulting in an interpretable tree.
-Conformal prediction methods (SCR, CV+ and Jackknife+) are leveraged to simultaneously optimize inter-group heterogeneity and intra-group homogeneity.
-First, predictions are made using an arbitrary regression learner from the 100+ algorithms available in tidymodels
+Conformal prediction methods (SCR, CV+ and Jackknife+) are leveraged to find homogeneous subgroups through robust uncertainty quantification.
+First, predictions are made using an arbitrary regression learner from the 100+ algorithms available in tidymodels.
+Then, the data is split recursively using the robust conformal criterion.
+The conftree package implements and extends the theory from Lee et al. (NeurIPS 2020).

 Scope: